fdilke/idris_exps/README.md

-# idris_exps
-Experiments with Idris
+## Experiments with Idris

+# Done

+- Create a repo
+- Install Atom

+# To Do

+- Install Idris
+- Install plugin
+- Notes on Atom
+- Hello World program
+- Calculate primes, or something!